Balcerowicz Plan: Social wealth

 According to Polish political scientist Michał Sutowski, the defining effect of Balcerowicz Plan was pauperisation of the budgetary sphere, especially the spheres such as health and education.
 Austerity at the expense of administration and public services that defined the reform led to the pauperisation of the ‘middle class of the public sector’.
 In short term, it caused reduction of the public money pool through loss of revenues (unpaid taxes and duties); in the medium term, it became an impulse for privatisation and differentiation of society according to the wealth.
 In the long term, according to Sutowski, "it is another brick in the wall of contempt for the state and the sphere of the public good, portrayed as a hotbed of incompetence, entitlement and vested interests inhibiting capitalist modernisation."
 Sutowski sums up: "In one government report on the subject, we can read that parents finance the operation of public education to the tune of 17 per cent, e.g. by bringing coal to schools; teachers have had their already meagre salaries cut.
 Customs officers received an incentive allowance of about one salary for detecting an attempt at large-scale smuggling.
 Doctors only went on strike for civilised salaries in the late 1990s, and nurses are still fighting for them today, even though thirty years have passed."

-Writing on the effects of the shock therapy, Irma Kinga Allen wrote that "suicide rates rocketed – especially among men"; between 1989 and 1992, suicide rates in Poland rose by 24%, and men were five more likely to die by suicide than women.
+Writing on the effects of the shock therapy, Irma Kinga Allen wrote that "suicide rates rocketed – especially among men"; between 1989 and 1992, suicide rates in Poland rose by 24%, and men were five times more likely to die by suicide than women.
 Despite the participation of the Solidarność trade union, the collective strength of the workers was eroded in Poland - workers' council in privatized companies were dissolved.
 While in 1980 trade union membership had 65% density, it fell to 16% by the 21st century.
 Between 1990 and 2008, Polish trade unions lost 70% of their members.
 Allen also argues that the Balcerowicz Plan pawed the way for success of right-wing populism in 2000s Poland: "The rise of austerity economics and financialization, the shrinking of social security, the decline of living standards, intensifying social inequalities, the offshoring of manufacturing and traditional workingclass jobs in uneven processes of deindustrialization, the reduced political capital of disenfranchised workers, increases in labour mobility and hyper-individualization, and the increased power of transnational corporations vis-a-vis declining state power, coupled with the decline of the traditional Left, has created widespread disenchantment, anger and a political vacuum that the far-right has filled.